 - 4. It is recommended that Members:-

 - (a) Note the contents of this report.

-- (b) Agree a review and refresh of the Preventing Homelessness and Rough Sleeping Strategy action plan for 2023-24, in accordance with paragraphs 23 to 24 of the main report.
+- (b) Agree to develop a new Preventing Homelessness and Rough Sleeping Strategy for 2025-30, in accordance with paragraph 21 of the main report.

 Anthony Sandys Assistant Director - Housing and Revenues